 Applicants’ research expertise should cover at least one of the research priorities/axes of the “SAMS” Programme, and in particular those addressing the following issues:

-The Chairs will run for 4 to 4.5 years, with funding of up to €500k (excluding management costs).
+The Chair will run for 3.5 years maximum, with funding of up to €500k (excluding management costs).

 Project title: TROPHIC – Trophic Regulation of Gut Physiology through Host-Microbiome Interactions in the Context of Malnutrition and Chemotherapy